turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 	- Implements a compute shader based path tracing solution.
 In a static scene, the rendering will converge to ground truth.

 ## System
-You can find out more about the Entity-Component system under ENGINE/System filter in the solution.
+You can find out more about the Entity-Component system and other engine-level systems under ENGINE/System filter in the solution.

 - wiECS
 	- This is the core entity-component relationship handler class: ComponentManager